In collaboration with maxplugins.de, Mankua has released the source code of TextureLayers, PowerStamper, UVWFrame and Stress as

 Mat ID: The material ID of the faces that will be use to stamp this bitmap.

 UVW: The mapping UVW channel used to stamp this bitmap.

-Bitmap: This button displays the typical Save Bitmap dialog box that lets the user set the filename with which the
+Bitmap: This button displays the typical Save Bitmap dialog box that lets the user set the filename with which the bitmap will be saved.

 Delete Bitmap from HDD: This option is displayed when you right click the Bitmap button.